nyankers/lua-em/README.md

 Foreign key fields automatically use the primary key of the related field.
 They may be set to a row object of the related object directly, or to a primitive value that represents one (e.g. `data.owner = "username"`)

+Virtual foreign keys, denoted by the `virtual` field option, represent access to child tables.
+The `key` option can be used when the child table has multiple foreign keys to the parent table, but is otherwise unnecessary.
+A single element or `nil` will be returned if the child's foreign key is unique;
+otherwise, an array of elements will be returned.
+If the `multi` field option is set to `true` or `false`, a runtime error will be given if this expectation is not met.

 ### Entity methods